rocky-linux/documentation/docs/books/learning_ansible/05-deployments.md

 but above all they will be kept from one release to the next.

-### Use a subdirectory of the repository for deployment
+### Use a sub-directory of the repository for deployment

 In our case, the repository contains a `html` folder, which contains the site files.

-* To avoid this extra level of directory, use the `ansistrano_git_repo_tree` variable by specifying the path of the subdirectory to use.
+* To avoid this extra level of directory, use the `ansistrano_git_repo_tree` variable by specifying the path of the sub-directory to use.

-Don't forget to modify the apache configuration to take into account this change!
+Don't forget to modify the Apache configuration to take into account this change!

 Change the playbook for the server configuration `playbook-config-server.yml`